Support Services

 8212 VANDALISM

 The Board of Education believes that students and faculty should respect property and take pride in the schools of the district.
-Any incidents of vandalism or theft of district property and the names of the person(s) believed to be responsible shall be reported to the Superintendent of Schools.
+Any incidents of vandalism or theft of district property and the names of the person(s) believed to be responsible will be reported to the Superintendent of Schools.

 The Board directs the Superintendent to furnish the District Attorney and/or law enforcement agencies with all reliable information in the possession of district personnel so that it may be used to fully prosecute persons responsible for acts of trespass, vandalism and/or breaking and entering.
 In furtherance of this, district personnel are provided with the authority to sign charges and make themselves available as witnesses for such prosecutions in the appropriate courts having criminal jurisdiction.
 Additionally, the school district will undertake the steps to recover the funds necessary to make any repairs and/or replacement of facilities, equipment and/or materials from the individual(s) found to be responsible for acts of vandalism or theft of district property.

-After repair or replacement of property, a bill for labor and materials shall be sent to the parent(s)/guardian(s) with a request for payment.
+After repair or replacement of property, a bill for labor and materials will be sent to the parent(s)/guardian(s) with a request for payment.
 The Board may determine that legal action against a vandal and/or his/her parents/guardians should be brought to recover costs for damages* caused by a willful, malicious or unlawful act of the child.
 The Board will direct the school attorney to institute and prosecute such suit.
 The Board will also determine whether to offer monetary rewards** for information leading to the arrest and conviction of vandals or thieves of district property.
 All information pertaining to the investigation will be forwarded to the school attorney and the district attorney.

 Ref: Family Court Act §§757; 758-a